Beyond The Canon

 Beyond The Canon was launched at RADA in September 2016 with a monologue showcase that brought together RADA students and graduates, and directors from Artistic Directors of the Future, the UK’s first organisation dedicated to creating change at leadership level in mainstream theatres.
 The performances were introduced by RADA graduate and council member Tanya Moodie, and were followed by a panel discussion and Q&A about diversity in UK theatre.

-We hosted a second Beyond The Canon showcase in September 2017 and look forward to an event in 2018.
 We continue to invite directors from the project to direct RADA productions, and are committed to greater diversity in the canon of work for training and performance.